saschagrunert/demystifying-containers/part1-kernel-space/post.md

-In the unshare example above we call [`getuid(2)`](http://man7.org/linux/man-pages/man2/getuid.2.html) before writing a appropriate user mapping, which will result in an unmapped ID.
+In the unshare example above we call [`getuid(2)`](http://man7.org/linux/man-pages/man2/getuid.2.html) before writing an appropriate user mapping, which will result in an unmapped ID.
 This unmapped ID is automatically converted to the overflow user ID (65534 or the value in `/proc/sys/kernel/overflow{g,u}id`).

 In the end the user namespace enables great security additions to the container